irevich/Desafio_Backend_NC/README.md

 ##### Answer codes

 The possible answer codes are :
-- 200 : In case the respective transactions were listed succesfully (Have in mind that this return code does not mean necessarily that a list of transactions is returned.
+- 200 : In case the respective transactions were listed succesfully (Have in mind that this answer code does not mean necessarily that a list of transactions is returned.
 For example, if there is not any transaction that has been made between the dates you have put as parameters, the answer code will be 200 because the operation was made successfully, but an empty list will be returned )
 - 400 : In case any of these scenarios has happened
     - The query params has been ommited or they are not dates (for example, passing startDate as "abc")
     - The start date is equal or after the final date